If you haven’t heard of WordPress by now, you’re probably going to be in the minority. The web...

 Of all the online content publication services available right now, WordPress is by far the most popular.
 The platform has certainly had more than enough time to cement itself as a leading name in simple, flexible web development.

-Statistics show that more than 33% of all websites use WordPress as their development engine, with a further 60% of sites using a CMS choosing this particular platform.
+Statistics show that more than 43% of all websites use WordPress as their development engine.
 WordPress has become an essential part of the online landscape, and for a tool which started as a basic blogging engine, these are very impressive statistics.

 However, WordPress is no longer ‘just for blogs’.
 While it is still popular with bloggers, entrepreneurs and SMEs, it has evolved to the point where it can feasibly support the vast majority of enterprise needs.
-This is not purely based on track record, though you only have to look at the big names who continue to use the platform on a daily basis.
-Facebook, The New York Times, eBay, Sony – all use the WordPress engine, which is always growing, on a daily basis.
+This is not purely based on track record, though you only have to look at the big names who continue to use the platform daily.
+Facebook, The New York Times, eBay, Sony – all use the WordPress engine, which is constantly growing, daily.

 With these points considered, is WordPress now an enterprise-class CMS?
 While it may not have started out as a CMS at all, it is clear that he has evolved far beyond its original intentions.
 Let’s take a look at some of the reasons why WordPress could be the development platform your enterprise may be looking for.

 WordPress is built to be open source, which will be of huge benefit to.
 Not only does this mean that there are no license fees to pay to use the system, it means it won’t force you to work with one vendor alone.
 Many CMS platforms quickly sign you up to one solution provider without room for change.